Whether you’re in need of something sweet and savoury, or a bit of shopping and pampering, sort out it all out at Holland Village…

 Crust Gourmet Pizza Bar

 It’s hip to be square (well, rectangular really) at Crust.
-Try unconventional combinations like Moroccan lamb ($29), salmon Benedict ($29) and the Philly wagyu steak pizza ($38).
+Try unconventional combinations like Moroccan lamb, salmon Benedict and the Philly wagyu steak pizza.
 Crust delivers as well, so toss out those frozen cardboard-tasting pizzas in your freezer for some hot, fresh slices!